 - Click Long Term Care located on the left.

 - Click Nursing Facility.

 - Click the Other Reports folder for a list of available reports.

 - From the list of reports, click Cumulative Rate Listing.

 - You will be presented with a report listing Medicaid rates for all Medicaid-certified nursing facilities.
 Medicaid rates are updated within 24 hours of finalization.

 Reimbursement for IHCP hospice benefits is based on the methodology established by the Centers for Medicare & Medicaid Services (CMS) for the administration of the federal Medicare program, adjusted to disregard offsets attributable to Medicare coinsurance amounts.
 Additionally, IHCP rates are further adjusted for regional wage differences.

-The IHCP reimburses hospice providers for hospice services in a hospice facility, in a nursing facility, and in a private home, a nursing facility or other residential setting.
+The IHCP reimburses hospice providers for inpatient hospice services delivered in a hospice facility and for home hospice services delivered in a private home, a nursing facility or other residential setting.